Usmchurst/A-team-Profile-Generator/README.md

 # Description
 This Node CLI builds a team-displaying HTML file for a user based on their input.
 The user inputs a team name, a how many members will be on their team and what their roles will be, and the program generates a static page organizing their information.

+# Video
+Below is the video of the working code

 https://user-images.githubusercontent.com/97471253/164605315-d8c90329-f55d-4b7c-a3d6-a401775706c9.mp4

 # Installation